Narva: Swedish rule 1581-1704

+Russian tsarist rule, after 1704

-During the Great Northern War of 1700–1721, Narva became the setting for the first great battle between the forces of King Charles XII of Sweden and Tsar Peter I of Russia (November 1700).
+During the Great Northern War of 1700–1721, Narva became the setting for the first great battle between the forces of King Charles XII of Sweden and Tsar Peter I of Russia (Muscovy) in November 1700.
 Although outnumbered four to one, the Swedish forces routed their 40,000-strong opponent.
-Russia subsequently conquered the city in 1704.
+The forces of Tsar Peter I conquered the city in 1704.

-After the war, the bastions were renovated.
-Narva remained on the list of Russian fortifications until 1863, though there was no real military need for it.
-During Russian rule Narva formed part of the Saint Petersburg Governorate.
+After the Great Northern War, the bastions were renovated.
+Narva remained on the list of fortifications of the Russian Empire until 1863, although there turned out to be no real military need for it.
+Administratively the city of Narva, including its then suburb of Ivangorod (Jaanilinn) was a part of the Saint Petersburg Governorate of the Russian Empire until 1917.

-In the middle of the 19th century, Narva started to develop into a major industrial town.
+In the middle of the 19th century, Narva developed into a major industrial city.
 Ludwig Knoop established the Krenholm Manufacturing Company in 1857.
-The factory could use the cheap energy of the powerful Narva waterfalls, and at the end of the century became, with about 10,000 workers, one of the largest cotton mills in Europe and the world.
+The factory used the affordable energy of the powerful Narva waterfalls, and at the end of the century became, with about 10,000 workers, one of the largest cotton mills in Europe and the world.
 In 1872, Krenholm Manufacturing became the site of the first strike in Estonia.
 At the end of the 19th century, Narva was the leading industrial town in Estonia – 41% of industrial workers in Estonia worked in Narva, compared to 33% in Tallinn.
 The first railway in Estonia, completed in 1870, connected Narva to Saint Petersburg and to Tallinn.

-In August 1890, Narva was the site of a key meeting between German Kaiser Wilhelm II and Russian Tsar Alexander III.
+In August 1890, Narva was the site of a meeting between two Emperors, Wilhelm II of Germany and Alexander III of Russia.

-Post-World War I period
+Independent Estonia (post-World War I)

-The status of Narva was resolved in a July 1917 referendum, when the district population, at that time roughly equally divided between ethnic Russians and Estonians, voted to attach itself to the newly autonomous and soon to be independent republic of Estonia.
-Narva became part of an independent Estonia in 1918, at the end of World War I. The town saw fighting during the Estonian War of Independence.
+The status of Narva was resolved in a July 1917 referendum, when the district population, at that time roughly equally divided between ethnic Russians and Estonians, voted to attach itself to the newly autonomous, and soon to be independent state of, Estonia.
+Narva became part of the independent Republic of Estonia in 1918, at the end of World War I. The town saw fighting during the Estonian War of Independence.
 The war started when Russian Bolshevik troops attacked Narva on 28 November 1918, capturing the city on the next day.
-The Russian Red Army retained control of the city until 19 January 1919.
+The Russian bolshevik troops retained control of the city until 19 January 1919.

 Heavy battles occurred both in and around Narva during World War II.
 The city was damaged in the German invasion of 1941 and by smaller air raids throughout the war, but remained relatively intact until February 1944.
 However, as the focus of the Battle of Narva, the city was destroyed by Soviet bombardment and fires and explosions set by retreating German troops.
 The most devastating action was the bombing raids of 6 and 7 March 1944 by the Soviet Air Force, which destroyed the Baroque old town.